jeffboody/libnn/readme.md

 The cross-validation technique may also be applied to determine how well the model generalizes across different training sets.
-In this case, the training set is divided into folds (e.g. a 5-fold traiing set) and the training algorithm is performed on each fold.
+In this case, the training set is divided into folds (e.g. a 5-fold training set) and the training algorithm is performed on each fold.
 The mean and variance of the loss may be analyzed (see Yerrorlines in gnuplot) to determine the optimal hyperparameter values and to determine